jwkidd3/react-workshop/lessons/02-no-frills-react/B-components.md

 ---
-description: "Brian teaches React without any frills: just you, some JavaScript, and the browser.
+description: "  teaches React without any frills: just you, some JavaScript, and the browser.
 No build step."
 ---

 Now that we've done that, let's separate this out from a script tag on the DOM to its own script file (best practice.)
 Make a new file in your `src` directory called `App.js` and cut and paste your code into it.